 Amenities

-The Vista Suite provides generous living space for all travellers.
+The Vista Suite provides generous living space for all travelers.
 The Vista Suite offers all the comfort and attention to detail that you can expect aboard.
-A generous expanse of interior comforts — elegant décor, stunning marble bathroom and ample seating area, make this a cosy home away from home.
-The seating area of the Vista Suite has plenty of room to relax, while large picture windows frame panoramic ocean views, the perfect backdrop for breakfast in bed!
-3 Wheelchair Accessible Suites (407, 409, 417)
+A generous expanse of interior comforts—elegant decor, a stunning marble bathroom, and an ample seating area make this a cozy home away from home.
+The seating area of the Vista Suite has plenty of room to relax while large picture windows frame panoramic ocean views—the perfect backdrop for breakfast in bed!
+Three Wheelchair Accessible Suites (407, 409, 417)

 Wheelchair accessible suites: 407, 409, 417